gcperformance/service-data/README.md

 #### `src/`: Source Code for Script

 - `clean.py`: functions to clean and set up data
+- `create_sqlite`: process to generate the sqlite database
-- `export.py`: functions to export data to CSV and SQLite database
+- `export.py`: functions to export data to CSV (semi-colon delimited)
 - `load.py`: functions to load csv files to dataframes and download / refresh all inputs
 - `merge.py`: process to align 2018 and 2024 service inventory and service standard datasets
 - `process.py`: produces summaries and indicator files (`outputs/indicators/` directory)